9 FAM 601.8

 (c) (U) Dual Referring and Approval Authority: Only the Ambassador, the DCM, or Chargé d'Affaires may serve as both the referring and approving official on the same referral.

-(d) (U) Approval Where There are Limited or No Visa Services: A referring official from a post where there are limited or no visa services must obtain approval from their COM, DCM, or PO to complete the referral.
+(d) (U) Approval Where There are Limited or No Visa Services: A referring official from a post with limited or no visa services must obtain approval from their COM, DCM, or PO to complete the referral.

 (2) (U) What is Approved?
 In signing the referral, the approving official is certifying that: